 Even for those not so explicitly born into crime, Thomas creates nuanced portrayals of characters who choose to sell drugs even when they can see the harm this has on their communities.
 At first, Starr cannot understand why Khalil would sell the same drugs that have ruined his mother’s life.
 DeVante explains Khalil’s specific motivations—paying back his mother’s debt to King—and also the broader pressures created by poverty.
 “Nobody likes selling drugs,” he says, “But I hated seeing my momma and my sisters go hungry, you know?”
 Once a part of that world, however, it is nearly impossible to get out; Maverick had to go to prison to escape, becoming a felon in the process—another mark against him in society that makes it even more difficult to get a job and support his family even years later.

+It’s important to note that Thomas also highlights her characters’ resiliency and strength throughout the novel, painting a picture of a community defined as much by perseverance as oppression.
+In illustrating the cycle of poverty and crime, however, she rebuts the common racist narrative that her characters’ circumstances are the result of personal failings rather than broad, systemic injustice.
 The novel thus suggests that, unable to trust police and largely abandoned by the rest of society, Garden Heights has been forced to create its own system of economic opportunity and justice.
 The irony, of course, is that this system—powered by gangs and drugs—further entrenches Garden Heights in the issues its residents want to escape.

 The Cycle of Poverty and Crime ThemeTracker